Holstebro

-Holstebro is the main town in Holstebro Municipality, Denmark.
-The town, bisected by Storåen ("The Large Creek") and has a population of 37,487 (1 January 2025).
+Holstebro /da/ is the main town in Holstebro Municipality, Denmark.
+The town is bisected by Storåen ("The Large Creek") and has a population of 37,533 (1 January 2026).

 History

 The town arose at a ford by the creek, and later a bridge was erected.
 The name probably derives from holdested ved broen (lit, "a resting place by the bridge").

 Holstebro was first mentioned in a letter from Bishop Thyge of Ribe in 1274.
 A large fire in 1552 destroyed many of the town's old buildings.